 Role-specific and local inductions include:

-- 'Welcome event for research staff', a half-day session run by the Oxford Learning Institute for researchers within their first year at the University.
+- 'Welcome event for research staff', a half-day session run by the People and Organisational Development for researchers within their first year at the University.

-- Information for new researchers and for academics can be found on the Oxford Learning Institute’s website.
+- Information for new researchers and for academics can be found on the People and Organisational Development and the Centre for Teaching and Learning websites.

-- 'Introduction to research administration', a half-day training course for new staff who have responsibility for research administration activities.
+- 'Managing research staff: an introduction for postdocs', a training course for new staff who have responsibility for managing research staff.

 - University Administration & Services (UAS) runs an induction programme for new members of UAS staff and administrative staff in academic divisions and departments.
 The programme provides a broad introduction to the history and structure of the collegiate University and of UAS.